On the nodal structures of random fields -- a decade of results

-A. Vidotto ~\cite{Vidotto CLT RWM} showed that, as expected, the above indicated proof yielding the CLT for the nodal length of $T_{\ell}$ also yields the CLT for Berry's RWM restricted to expanding discs $B(R)$ as $R\rightarrow\infty$, coincidentally also claimed by ~\cite{PucattiEtAl1}.
+A. Vidotto ~\cite{Vidotto CLT RWM} showed that, as suggested, the above indicated proof yielding the CLT for the nodal length of $T_{\ell}$ also yields the CLT for Berry's RWM restricted to expanding discs $B(R)$ as $R\rightarrow\infty$, proved via a somewhat different argument ~\cite{PucattiEtAl1}, also involving the Wiener chaos expansion.
 A. P. Todino ~\cite{Todino local} extended the said results (logarithmic variance, and CLT for nodal length) for nodal length restricted to a spherical length of radius above Planck scale, i.e. for any sequence of radii $r_{\ell}$, possibly shrinking, so that $r_{\ell}\cdot\ell\rightarrow\infty$.
 This is a uniform result, optimal w.r.t. the radius, as if $r\ll \frac{1}{\ell}$, then one does not expect the distribution of nodal length to exhibit a limit law of the said type, because of the comparison, after scaling to the RWM, whence the domain is not expanding.